- AcademicsDegree TypeLocations

 Students and faculty should update their phone numbers in my.unt.edu.

 Staff should update their phone numbers in my.untsystem.edu.

 @UNTEagleAlert is UNT's official campus emergency Twitter account.
 By following @UNTEagleAlert, you will receive emergency messages and updates in real time to keep you informed.

 Eagle Alert and @UNTEagleAlert are only used in critical situations including:

-The decision to activate the Eagle Alert system is made by any of the following people:
+The decision to activate the Eagle Alert system for a message will be made by: